 Related: How Far in Advance Can I Book Award Tickets?

 However, the message from the Executive Club booking engine is misleading.
 It isn't true that British Airways and its partners do not fly this route.
-Searching for a departure two months earlier, you'll find American flights that can get you to Kansas City.
+If you search for a departure two months earlier, you'll find American Airlines flights are available from London to Kansas City.

 The inverse situation — where the miles you want to use are the limiting factor — can be equally problematic.
-If you plan to use American AAdvantage miles to fly with British Airways, you’ll have to wait until American allows you to book, which is 331 days in advance.
+If you plan to use American AAdvantage miles to fly with British Airways, you’ll have to wait until American allows you to book: 331 days in advance.
 Meanwhile, everyone with Cathay Pacific Asia Miles or British Airways Avios points is having a field day booking all the award space.
+This means that award space for a flight next year from Chicago to London may already be booked up even before the American Airlines booking calendar opens up.

 Before You Start Your Search